-Windows Server 2019 is the self-hosted version of Microsoft's server OS.
-Microsoft Windows Server 2019 includes all the updates for Windows Server 2016 formerly offered only via the Semi-Annual Channel.
-Microsoft Windows Server 2019 features significant enhancements in capacity, throughput, manageability, security and compliance, application compatibility, Linux support, Kubernetes networking, and hybrid combinations of on-premises and cloud resources.
+Microsoft Windows Server 2019 is the self-hosted version of Microsoft's flagship server OS.
+Microsoft Windows Server 2019 includes all the updates to Windows Server 2016 previously offered only via the Semi-Annual Channel.
+Microsoft Windows Server 2019 offers significant enhancements in capacity, performance, management, cybersecurity, app compatibility, Linux support, Kubernetes networking, and hybrid combinations of on-premises and cloud resources.

-Headline new features of Windows Server 2019 are Windows Admin Center for centralizing the management of hybrid on-premises/cloud deployments, System Insights for utilizing advance predictive intelligence to manage on-premises networks, Windows Defender Advanced Threat Protection Exploit Guard for host-intrusion defense, container networking using Kubernetes, Cluster Sets for building and managing massive non-stop scale-out clusters, and Storage Migration Service for simplifying the migration from outdated releases of Windows Server.
+Headline new features of Windows Server 2019 are Windows Admin Center for unifying the management of hybrid local/cloud-hosted deployments, System Insights for utilizing advance predictive analytics to control local networks, Windows Defender ATP Exploit Guard for host-intrusion defense, container networking with Kubernetes, Cluster Sets for building and managing large non-stop scale-out clusters, and Storage Migration Service for streamlining the upgrade process from legacy versions of Windows Server.

-Progent can help you to configure Microsoft Windows Server 2019 with current versions of Microsoft's key apps by providing services that include Exchange Server expertise, SQL Server 2019 integration expertise, SQL Server 2017 upgrade support, Microsoft SharePoint 2019 planning and integration, and Office 365 hybrid integration expertise.
-Progent's consulting, troubleshooting and education support for Microsoft Windows Server 2019 are offered online and Progent also offers onsite services in major metropolitan areas throughout the United States and Canada.
+Progent can help you to configure Microsoft Windows Server 2019 with current versions of Microsoft's key apps by delivering expert services that include Microsoft Exchange Server support, SQL Server 2019 integration and development consulting, SQL Server 2017 upgrade expertise, SharePoint 2019 planning and integration, and Office 365 hybrid integration expertise.
+Progent's consulting, debugging and training services for Windows Server 2019 are offered online and Progent also provides onsite consulting in major metropolitan areas across the U.S. and Canada.

-Hybrid Cloud Integration with Microsoft Windows Server 2019
+Hybrid Cloud Solutions with Microsoft Windows Server 2019

-Microsoft Windows Server 2019 makes the Azure stack accessible to organizations of all sizes for creating onsite data centers, private clouds, or hybrid architectures that combine local resources with infrastructure and services hosted on the cloud.
+Windows Server 2019 makes the Azure stack available to businesses of any size for building on-premises networks, private clouds, or hybrid architectures that combine local IT assets with resources provided via private and public clouds.

-Windows Admin Center enables on-premises environments to access Azure cloud features
+Windows Admin Center enables onsite environments to leverage Azure cloud services

-Many of today's companies manage a combination of local and cloud-based IT assets to deliver the right trade-off of flexibility, affordability, performance, availability, and security/compliance they need.
-In some fields, regulations require that certain classes of resources and information be kept internally.
-In other cases, company policies or legacy applications necessitate line-of-business software to be hosted from a local data center.
-Microsoft Windows Server 2019 provides a cloud-friendly platform that permits you to build and manage productive hybrid ecosystems that seamlessly access resources spread across local facilities and the cloud.
+Many of today's businesses deploy a mix of on-premises and cloud-hosted resources to get the right trade-off of flexibility, affordability, performance, reliability, and security/compliance they require.
+In some fields, regulatory compliance demand that certain types of network resources and data be kept internally.
+In other cases, corporate standards or legacy applications require mission-critical software to be hosted from a local data center.
+Windows Server 2019 offers a cloud-friendly solution that allows you to build and manage powerful hybrid ecosystems that seamlessly utilize resources spread across on-premises facilities and the cloud.

-Designing, building and managing efficient hybrid environments with Windows Server 2019 demands a broad array of knowledge and experience.
-This can be beyond the expertise of most in-house IT groups in smaller organization.
-Progent's team of experts offers as-needed access to the knowledge you require for any aspect of hybrid network implementation and management.
-Progent's Microsoft-certified and Cisco-certified consultants, project managers, and information security specialists can assist you to determine the benefits of Microsoft Windows Server 2019 for your organization and build a hybrid ecosystem powered by Microsoft Windows Server 2019 that offers maximum return on investment.
+Designing, building and managing efficient hybrid solutions with Microsoft Windows Server 2019 demands a wide array of knowledge and experience.
+This is beyond the expertise of typical IT staffs maintained by smaller organization.
+Progent's team of subject-matter experts offers on-demand access to the skills you require for any aspect of hybrid network deployment and maintenance.
+Progent's Microsoft Gold-certified and Cisco-certified consulting experts, project managers, and information security professionals can assist you to assess the advantages of Windows Server 2019 for your company and create a hybrid ecosystem based on Windows Server 2019 that delivers maximum return on investment.

 The Right Moment to Migrate

-The introduction of Windows Server 2019 was accompanied by the notification of End-of-Support (EOS) status for Microsoft's popular Windows Server 2008 and Windows Server 2008 R2 platforms.
-The result is that there will be no additional security fixes on-premises, no other updates, no free support options, and no online technical updates.
-Consequently, security will be more challenging, maintenance costs may increase, and system reliability may suffer.
+The release of Microsoft Windows Server 2019 was accompanied by the announcement of End-of-Support status for Microsoft's popular Windows Server 2008 and Windows Server 2008 R2 products.
+This means there will be no additional security patches on-premises, no non-security enhancements, no free support programs, and no downloadable technical content updates.
+Because of this, security and compliance will become increasingly difficult, management costs may increase, and network reliability may go down.

-If your organization wants help moving up to Windows Server 2019 from WS 2008 or any other legacy version of Microsoft Windows Server, Progent offers the knowledge and experience to make your migration efficient, affordable, and on-schedule.
-Progent can help you:
+If your company could use expertise upgrading to Windows Server 2019 from Windows Server 2008 or any other legacy release of Windows Server, Progent offers the knowledge and experience to make your upgrade process smooth, affordable, and fast.
+Progent can assist you to:

-Versions and Installation Alternatives for Microsoft Windows Server 2019
+Editions and Deployment Options for Windows Server 2019

-- Inventory your applications and server roles on your current Windows Servers
+- Identify and inventory your applications and server roles on your existing servers

-- Migrate your virtual machines to the Private Progent Cloud or move to the latest version of on-premises Windows Server or to Microsoft Azure
+- Migrate your VMs to the Progent Cloud or upgrade to the current version of on-prem Windows Server or to Microsoft Azure

-- Optimize your configuration to reduce costs, manage assets, and enhance data security across hybrid applications
+- Fine-tune your resources to reduce costs, manage resources, and strengthen data security across hybrid applications

-Microsoft Windows Server 2019 is offered in the economical Standard version and the high-end Datacenter version.
-The Datacenter version permits unlimited VMs while the Standard edition supports only two VMs.
-The Datacenter edition also includes advanced technologies like Shielded Virtual Machines, Network Controller, Host Guardian Service (HGS), Storage Replica disaster recovery, Software-defined Networking, and Storage Spaces Direct.
-Many of these technologies are discussed in Microsoft Windows Server 2016 consulting services.
+Microsoft Windows Server 2019 is available in the value-priced Standard edition and the enterprise-class Datacenter version.
+The Datacenter version supports unlimited server virtualization whereas the Standard version allows two VMs.
+The Datacenter version also offers advanced features like Shielded Virtual Machines, Network Controller, Host Guardian Service (HGS), Storage Replica disaster recovery, Software-defined Networking, and Storage Spaces Direct pooled storage.
+Many of these technologies are described in Microsoft Windows Server 2016 expertise.

-Microsoft Windows Server 2019 has two deployment options: Server Core and Server with Desktop Experience.
-The Server Core option features a small footprint and has no local interface but handles all server roles.
-This "headless" version needs to be managed remotely, for example via Power Shell or Windows Admin Center.
-Server with Desktop Experience option is a complete installation and features a comprehensive graphical user interface (GUI) for local management.
-Progent's consultants can help your company to determine the editions and installation options best suited to your environment, understand Microsoft's licensing rules, and choose an optimal onsite, cloud-based, or hybrid network architecture.
+Windows Server 2019 has two installation alternatives: Server Core and Server with Desktop Experience.
+Server Core features a small attack surface and no local interface but handles all role-based workloads.
+This "headless" mode needs to be managed remotely, for example via Power Shell or Remote Server Administration Tools.
+Server with Desktop Experience alternative is a complete installation and features a rich GUI for local management.
+Progent's experts can assist your organization to select the versions and deployment alternatives best suited to your environment, comprehend Microsoft's licensing rules, and pick an optimal on-premises, cloud, or hybrid deployment architecture.

 Top New Features of Windows Server 2019

-Windows Server 2019 offers enhancements in scale, performance, administration, Hyper-V virtualization, cybersecurity, hybrid networking, availability, orchestration, Linux co-existence, and other major enhancements.
-Versions of Windows Server 2019 acquired under the Semi-Annual Channel (SAC) model are updated twice annually, making enhancements available much sooner than with the LTSC model.
+Windows Server 2019 offers enhancements in expandability, performance, administration, Hyper-V virtualization, data security, hybrid deployment support, disaster recovery, orchestration, Linux compatibility, and other key improvements.
+Editions of Windows Server 2019 acquired under the Semi-Annual Channel (SAC) program are updated twice a year, making new features available more quickly than under the LTSC model.

-Microsoft Windows Server 2019 delivers substantial enhancements in capacity compared to Windows Server 2016:
+Microsoft Windows Server 2019 offers substantial enhancements in scale vs. Windows Server 2016: